Manitoba Tall Grass Prairie Preserve: Manitoba tallgrass prairie

 Only about 0.5% of the original 6000 km tallgrass prairie in Manitoba remains.
 The area is characterized by a mosaic of habitat types, including tallgrass prairie, aspen woodland, sedge meadow wetlands, riparian woodland, and oak savannah.
 Over 1,000 species depend on this diverse habitat and 16 species that are on provincial or national endangered species list reside within the area.

 The ecological significance of the area that is now the preserve was only discovered in the late 1980s by botanists of the Manitoba Naturalist Society who were cataloging native plant species in the area.
 They discovered that a significant portion of the tallgrass prairie remained despite the belief it had been wiped out.
-There are just over 5800 ha that are protected in the preserve.
+As of 2025, there are over 5800 ha that are protected in the preserve.

 The 13-part television series Canada: A People's History was filmed on location in the preserve for the realistic settings of First Nations encampments and Metis ox carts.